How to find an alternative to Adobe Business Catalyst

 You were busy enough managing your business.
 The idea of spending money to make a new website wasn’t even in the most remote corner of your brain.

 Now, somebody has called you saying that you will have to migrate your website into a new CSM because Adobe Business Catalyst, the platform your site was built with, is about to shut the door.

 “Adobe what…?”
 Well, you might think it’s not your priority right now.
 However, it’s just time to make your choice.

-2 things should be on top of your to-do list:
+2 things should be at the top of your to-do list: